Documentation Index

 --save-output

-Combining Frame Interpolation and Upscaling#
+Combining Frame Interpolation and Upscaling

 Frame interpolation and upscaling can be combined in a single run.
-Interpolation is applied first (increasing the frame count), then upscaling is applied to every frame (increasing the spatial resolution).

-Example — generate 5 frames, interpolate to 9 frames, and upscale each frame by 4×:
+Example — generate 5 frames, interpolate to 9 frames, and upscale each frame

 sglang generate \